RocketChat/docs-old/administrator-guides/authentication/saml/README.md

 `https://my-rocketchat-domain.tld/_saml/metadata/my-app`

-### Custom Certificate (IDP Signing Certificate)
+### Custom Certificate (IdP Signing Certificate)

-This is the idp providers public certificate that is used to verify the SAML requests.
-Format for this is PEM without BEGIN CERTIFICATE and END CERTIFICATE
+This is the Identity providers public certificate.
+It is used by rocketchat to verify the SAML requests (response) validity.
+Format is PEM **WITHOUT** `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

 ### Public Cert Contents (SP Signing Certificate)

 The public part of the self-signed certificate you created for encrypting your SAML transactions.
+Format is PEM **WITH** `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

-[Example of self-signed certificate on the SimpleSAMLphp website here.](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_1_1)
+See [Example of self-signed certificate on the SimpleSAMLphp website here.](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_1_1) on how to create the resp. keys.

-Format for this is PEM WITH `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

 ### Private Key Contents (SP Signing Private Key)

-The private key matching the self-signed certificate you created as PKCS#1 PEM.
-Format for this is PEM WITH `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`.
+The private key part of the SP Signing Certificate.
+It is used to encrypt your SAML requests.
+Format is PEM **WITH** `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`.

 ### SAML assertion